Skip to content

 This book teaches you to build real applications with Uni on Scala 3, across the JVM, Scala.js, and Scala Native.
 It is written for developers who already read Scala comfortably and want to understand not only how Uni works but why its pieces are shaped the way they are.

 The Book is narrative.
 It is meant to be read front to back at first, and used as a jumping-off point afterwards.
-The short-form API documentation under Guide and the module references (e.g. Core, HTTP, Agent) stay where they are, and the Book links into them when you need depth.
+The short-form API documentation under Guide and the module references (e.g. Core, HTTP) stay where they are, and the Book links into them when you need depth.

 How to read it